-FIGURE 8 TINE SECTIONS AS ASSEMBLED AT THE FACTORY WITH EXTENSION ON LEFT SIDE TO TILL OUT BOTH WHEEL TRACKS the left side as shipped from the factory the mounting plates from left to right are numbered in sequence "1" through "8" as shown in Figure 8.
+FIGURE 8 TINE SECTIONS AS ASSEMBLED AT THE FACTORY WITH EXTENSION ON LEFT SIDE TO TILL OUT BOTH WHEEL TRACKS The tiller, including extension, consists of four individual sections, each having six removable tines and two welded triangular mounting plates.
+One of the corners on each mounting plate has a "flat" (Refer to Figure 10) where an identification number is stamped.
+With the extension on the left side as shipped from the factory the mounting plates from left to right are numbered in sequence "1" through "8" as shown in Figure 8.
 Operating in this manner results in 41" width and both wheel tracks will be removed if the tiller is centered on the hitch.